mengezikhuzwayo-cyber/Bright-Coffee-Shop-Analysis-/README.md

 ## Summary Of Results
-+ High-performing products were identified as key revenue drivers
++ High-performing product categories were identified as key revenue drivers few being Coffe, Tea and Bakery.
-+ Peak sales were observed during specific time intervals
++ Peak sales were observed during specific time intervals, Morning Rush and the Month of June.
-+ Certain products showed consistently low performance, indicating opportunities for promotion or replacement
++ Certain product categories (packaged chocolates, brand, flovours etc.) showed consistently low performance, indicating opportunities for promotion or replacement.
-+ Sales trends revealed patterns that can guide inventory and marketing strategies
++ Sales trends revealed patterns that can guide inventory and marketing strategies.
++ Hell's Kicthen was identified as the high performing store location.
++ Total revenue across all store location is R6988112,33.
-+ Recommendations were provided to optimize product offerings, improve marketing during slow periods, and increase overall efficiency
++ Recommendations were provided to optimize product offerings, improve marketing during slow periods, and increase overall efficiency.